-1.2.2 Partially ordered profile
+1.2.2 Preference Uncertainty through a Partially ordered profile

-The UncertainAdditiveUtilitySpace is a profile type uses partially ordering (instead of assigning a utility value to bids).
-In a partial ordering, the available information is that bid X is preferred over bid Y for a subset of the possible bids.
-For research purposes, this profile is generated from a AdditiveUtilitySpace as will be described in the section 4, but the underlying AdditiveUtilitySpace is normally not visible for the party that uses the profile.
+The UncertainAdditiveUtilitySpace is a profile type that uses a partial ordering instead of assigning a utility value to bids.
+In a partial ordering, the available information is that bid X is preferred over bid Y for a subset of possible bids.

+An UncertainAdditiveUtilitySpace profile is generated from a AdditiveUtilitySpace as will be described in the section 4, but the underlying AdditiveUtilitySpace is normally not visible for the party that uses the profile.
+Instead, given an UncertainAdditiveUtilitySpace, the agent's goal is to formulate its own estimated utility function $\hat{U}(\omega)$ that approximates the real utility function $U(\omega)$ for every bid ω as much as possible.
+That is, the agent needs to find 'the most likely' utility function from a limited ranking of outcomes.

 The generation of the partial ordering works as follows.
 The values comparisons, errors and experimental are additional parameters of the UncertainAdditiveUtilitySpace that control the generation.